Macasore/Macasore/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Django framework and REST api
+- 🌱 I’m currently learning Springboot
 - 👯 I’m looking to collaborate on web development and software engineering
 - 💬 Ask me about technology
 - 📫 How to reach me: macasorekingdavid@gmail.com